“Money is the root of all evils” is a well-known, but misquoted verse from the Bible.

 - Incorporate reflection and meditation into your daily practice.
 Fears should not run your life.
 Overcoming the imaginary threats is a mindset change that will lead to healthier money management.
-Download our reflection questions to reduce your stress levels.

 - Join our Smart Teacher’s Library to get support and guidance for your business.
 You can’t do it alone, and the Library is an affordable expense for you.